 When working with tomatoes, whether canning, peeling or rehydrating dried tomatoes, you often end up with a by-product of “tomato water”.
-It is the perfect subtle flavor-profile to use in a Tomato Martini.
+It is the perfect subtle flavor-profile to use in a tomato cocktail, like a Tomato Martini!

 Bartending in Portland Oregon got me through graduate school and I do believe I’ve made more use of those bartending skills than I have of my urban planning degree (especially if you include the people skills you pick up while bartending).

-Now would be an exciting time to work behind the bar, as bartening has evolved into mixology, and mixing a good cocktail now is far more creative than it was when I was bartending.
+Now would be an exciting time to work behind the bar however, as bartening has evolved into mixology, and mixing a good cocktail now is far more creative than it was when I was bartending.

 Drink syrups themselves (either shrub syrups or simple syrups are non-alcoholic so you can mix them with carbonated water also.
 Ever since I got a Soda Stream, which makes carbonated water out of tap water in an instant, I’ve been experimenting with these syrups.

 When peeling or freezing tomatoes, they often go through a process where they are drained for a bit.
-This is what results in “tomato water”.
+This drained elixir is what results in “tomato water”.

 The tomato salt is 50/50 sun-dried tomatoes and Maldon sea salt.
 Lately I’ve been using it on everything, from eggs to chicken to cocktails!